 You’ll probably always have some old-school clients in the mix, but try to attract modern businesses too.
 You’ll work more efficiently, get through more billable work, and build your reputation as a progressive practice for millennial-minded enterprises.

 If you can’t easily find tech-savvy clients, make them.
 Identify a progressive client this year and set them up with a cloud accounting package.
 Once they’re up and running, use them as a case study for your other clients.
 The testimonials will motivate other businesses to make the switch too.
 Transitioning clients to the cloud could be a good revenue stream.

 3. How are you competing for talent?

-Your staff affect your profitability, culture and brand.
+Your employees affect your profitability, culture and brand.
 Do they make your clients comfortable and happy?
 Are they good to each other?
 Are they proficient at their jobs?
 Are they the sorts of people who can develop new business and grow your accounting practice?

 It’s not easy to find people with great accounting and people skills.
 Consider what you can do to attract them.
 Bigger salaries aren’t always possible, and they’re not necessarily the answer.
 A 2015 study by WorkplaceTrends found 75% of employees ranked flexibility as the top benefit in their jobs.

-You could bring more entrepreneurial staff into your practice simply by cutting five hours off the work week or allowing staff to work from home.
+You could bring more entrepreneurial people into your practice simply by cutting five hours off the work week or allowing employees to work from home.
 Again, your workflows and processes will have a big bearing on your ability to do this.
 If your accounting and time-recording systems are online, your people can work where and whenever they like.
 Don’t underestimate what that could mean for your recruitment and human resources.

 4. Is it time to go after a niche?